-Each Administration shall furnish to the other all necessary information on points of detail in connection with the working of the service.
+Each Administration shall furnish to the other all necessary information on points of detail in connexion with the working of the service.

-The present regulations shall be brought into operation on the day on which the Agreement for the exchange of parcels comes into force.
-They shall have the same duration as the Agreement.
+The present Rules shall be brought into operation on the day on which the Regulations for the exchange of parcels come into force.
+They shall have the same duration as the Regulations.